 - Watch animals in a hot spring

 - Pick strawberries

 The only-in-Japan tradition of Setsubun is on February 3rd annually.
-However, in 2021 it falls on February 2nd for the first time in 124 years.
 One of the customs of Setsubun is to catch beans for good luck at a temple.
 Several of the larger temples also throw other goodies such as amulets and even money.
-Moreover, there are many temples around Saitama where you can enjoy this fun and unique Japanese ritual.
+However, in 2022 and 2021 many were cancelled on account of the Coronavirus.
+But here are some resources to enjoy a “mamemaki” festival at home this year.
+In a ‘normal’ year, there are many temples around Saitama where you can enjoy this fun and unique Japanese ritual, including: